7 Top Things to Do in Prague in 2 Days – What to See?

 Finally, it is worth mentioning that one of Prague’s famous residents, the writer Franz Kafka, was born in the Jewish Quarter!

-From the Jewish Quarter you can continue on foot to the remaining part of Prague’s Old Town.
+From the Jewish Quarter, you can continue on foot to the remaining part of Prague’s Old Town.
 A lot of the historic sights and popular things to see and do in Prague are situated in the Old Town around the Old Town Square (Staroměstské náměstí).

-Today it is a lively place with market stalls where all kinds of souvenirs, delicious fruits, flowers, arts, toys and a variety of Czech produce in gift boxes such as sweets or honey are sold.
+Today, it is a lively place with market stalls where all kinds of souvenirs, delicious fruits, flowers, arts, toys and a variety of Czech produce in gift boxes, such as sweets or honey, are sold.

-On the way to the New Town and Franz Kafka’s Rotating Head, you might pass the Mucha Museum, as well as the green Franciscan Gardens, a public garden established in the 14th century, from where you have great views to the soaring Renaissance Church of Our Lady of the Snows.
+On the way to the New Town and Franz Kafka’s Rotating Head, you might pass the Mucha Museum, as well as the green Franciscan Gardens, a public garden established in the 14th century, from where you have great views of the soaring Renaissance Church of Our Lady of the Snows.

 Read next: Why Visit Brno Instead of Prague and Visit Bratislava from Vienna